Aditya56h/Sustainable_Transportation/README.md

 3. **Inference on Videos**:
    - Use the trained model (`best.pt`) to run inference on real-world pothole detection videos.
    - Analyze the results and visualize the detected potholes.
+   - WHILE USING CODE READ README FILE AND DOWNLOAD ZIP FILE FROM THE GOOGLE DRIVE LINK